 Were you permanently and forever separated from a decedent due to a wrongful act?
 Unless an exception applies, under Texas law, the surviving spouse, children, and parents of the dead person can sue for a death.
-There are limitations on what a close loved one is in relation to the decedent.
-The aggressive, charismatic lawyers at Ehline Law Firm Personal Injury Attorneys, APLC will fight for you to help you and your family obtain the compensation you deserve if your loved one passed away due to negligence or a wrongful act.
+There are limitations on a close loved one’s relationship with the decedent.
+The aggressive, charismatic lawyers at Ehline Law Firm Personal Injury Attorneys, APLC, will fight for you to help you and your family obtain the compensation you deserve if your loved one passed away due to negligence or a wrongful act.

 This article attempts to explain the differences and a little bit about your rights to compensation as a wrongful death victim in Texas.